proplot-dev/proplot/docs/external-links.rst

 * `seaborn <https://seaborn.pydata.org>`__ - A statistical data visualization package.
   Seaborn is based on matplotlib, but its interface is mostly separate from matplotlib.
   It is not generally suitable for geophysical data.
+* `cartopy <https://scitools.org.uk/cartopy/docs/latest/>`__ - A package for
+  plotting geographic and geophysical data in matplotlib.
+Includes a suite of different map projections.
+* `basemap <https://github.com/matplotlib/basemap>`__ - The original cartographic
+  plotting package.
+Basemap is less closely integrated with matplotlib than cartopy but still quite popular.
+As of 2020 it is no longer actively maintained.

 Downloadable colormaps
 ======================